tibco/platform-provisioner/docs/recipes/k8s/cloud/eks.md

 ## Deploy TIBCO Control Plane on EKS

 Make sure that your kubeconfig can connect to the target EKS cluster.
-Then we can install CP on minikube with the following command:
+Then we can install CP on EKS with the following command:

 ```bash
 export GITHUB_TOKEN=""